Energy Efficient Scotland

 We funded two phases of pilot projects to inform the development of Energy Efficient Scotland.
 Local authorities and their partners were invited to submit proposals for trialling new approaches to delivering energy efficiency measures in both domestic and non-domestic buildings.

-These pilot projects will also contribute to the design of future programmes aimed at tackling fuel poverty and reducing greenhouse gas emissions.
+These pilot projects contribute to the design of future programmes aimed at tackling fuel poverty and reducing greenhouse gas emissions.

 Find more information on these pilots in our archive: